Masoud Shojaei: Activism

 Shojaei expressed support for the Iranian Green Movement on 17 June 2009, when he wore a green bracelet against South Korea in a World Cup 2010 qualifier along with five other players.
 During the match, he also wore a green undershirt previewing a possible goal celebration.

 Shojaei discussed corruption in Iranian football in an interview with Radio Farda, and also spoke out against child sexual abuses in December 2016.
 He was subsequently summoned to the Ethics Committee of the Football Federation Islamic Republic of Iran.

 A vocal advocate of lifting stadium ban for women in Iran, Shojaei openly expressed his regret that his mother, sister and wife were unable to see him play.
 He reportedly called for repealing the ban, when he met with president Hassan Rouhani in July 2017.

 Personal life

 Shojaei's sister, Maryam, was also an activist campaigning for women's rights in Iran.

+On 14 January 2026, Shojaei took to his Instagram and criticized FIFA's lack of reaction to the news of several footballers being killed in the 2025–2026 Iranian protests.
+On 12 March, he supported the defection of several members of the Iran women's national football team to Australia.